ghi-standard/GHI-public/public/docs/governance/GOVERNANCE.md

 - does not invalidate historical snapshots,
 - may introduce new fields or structures for future snapshots,
 - is documented through versioning and changelog updates.

+The evolution of GHI governance over time is described in a separate, non-binding, usage-driven roadmap:
+GOVERNANCE_ROADMAP.md.